Structure and generation of crossing-critical graphs: Abstract

 \section{Abstract}

-We study $c$-crossing-critical graphs, which are the minimal graphs that require at least $c$ edge-crossings when drawn in the plane.
-For $c=1$ there are only two such graphs without \mbox{degree-$2$} vertices, $K_5$ and $K_{3,3}$, but for any fixed $c>1$ there exist infinitely many $c$-crossing-critical graphs.
-It has been previously shown that $c$-crossing-critical graphs have bounded path-width and contain only a bounded number of internally disjoint paths between any two vertices.
+We study $c\,$-crossing-critical graphs, which are the minimal graphs that require at least $c$ edge-crossings when drawn in the plane.
+For $c=1$ there are only two such graphs without \mbox{degree-$2$} vertices, $K_5$ and $K_{3,3}$, but for any fixed $c>1$ there exist infinitely many $3$-connected $c\,$-crossing-critical graphs.
+It has been previously shown that $c\,$-crossing-critical graphs have bounded path-width and contain only a bounded number of internally disjoint paths between any two vertices.

 We expand on these results, providing a more detailed description of the structure of crossing-critical graphs.
-On the way towards this description, we prove a new structural characterisation of plane graphs of bounded path-width.
-Then we show that every $c$-crossing-critical graph can be obtained from a $c$-crossing-critical graph of bounded size by replicating bounded-size parts that already appear in narrow ``bands'' or ``fans'' in the graph.
-This also gives an algorithm to generate all the $c$-cros\-sing-critical graphs of at most given order $n$ in polynomial time per each generated graph.
+On the way towards this description, we prove a new structural result on plane graphs of bounded path-width.
+Then we show that every $c\,$-crossing-critical graph can be obtained from a $c\,$-crossing-critical graph of bounded size by replicating bounded-size parts that already appear in narrow ``bands'' or ``fans'' in the graph.
+This also gives an algorithm to generate all $c$-cros\-sing-critical graphs of at most given order $n$ in polynomial time per each generated graph.